 Several studies have described a possible link between chronic, heavy marijuana use and increased risk of psychiatric disorders, including schizophrenia, depression, anxiety, and abuse of other substances, although a cause-and-effect relationship remains uncertain.

 Cessation in frequent, heavy marijuana users can cause a mild withdrawal syndrome; the time of onset of withdrawal symptoms is variable but often begins about 12 hours after the last use.
 Symptoms consist of insomnia, irritability, depression, nausea, and anorexia; symptoms peak at 2 to 3 days and last up to 7 days.

 Diagnosis of marijuana intoxication is usually made clinically.
 Drug levels are not typically measured.
 Most routine urine drug screens Drug Testing Drug testing is done primarily to screen people systematically or randomly for evidence of use of one or more substances with potential for abuse.
-Testing is done in the following: Certain groups... read more include marijuana, but they may give false-positive or false-negative results.
+Testing may be done in the following: Certain... read more include marijuana, but they may give false-positive or false-negative results.

 Management of abuse typically consists of behavioral therapy in an outpatient drug treatment program.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.